Is there a secular decline in disruptive patents? Correcting for measurement bias: Introduction

-Another reason for this attention is that the \cite{park2023papers} results have implications regarding the organization of the entire science and technology innovation process---from government research labs and universities to private and public enterprises.
-The authors' methodology and findings unsurprisingly piqued the interests of researchers, commentators, and journalists on a global scale who offered myriad explanations, such as increased pressures on scientists to apply for large (interdisciplinary) projects, rising administrative burdens, declining basic research funding, increasing risk-aversion among scientists, and pressures to publish rapidly \cite[]{rust2023rebooting, yanai2023make}.
-Still other researchers raised concerns around the \cite{park2023papers} methodology as a measure of disruptive innovation \cite[]{Ruan2021,bornmann2020disruption, Bornmann2020}.
+The authors' findings unsurprisingly piqued the interests of researchers, commentators, and journalists on a global scale.
+Some offered potential explanations, such as increased pressures to apply for large (interdisciplinary) projects, rising administrative burdens, declining basic research funding, increasing risk-aversion, and heightened publishing pressures \cite[]{rust2023rebooting, yanai2023make}.
+Other researchers raised concerns around the CD index used by \cite{park2023papers} as an appropriate measure of disruptive innovation \cite[]{petersen2023disruption,leibel2023, Ruan2021,bornmann2020disruption}.
+An important question arises, however, as to whether the \cite{park2023papers} findings are accurate.

-An important question arises, however, as to whether the argument made by \cite{park2023papers} is accurate.
-We have major concerns around their methodological approach regarding truncation and exclusion bias related to measurement.
-We show using patent data that the worrisome result suggested by the authors is instead mainly a consequence of the omission of citations to older innovations: i.e., the authors artificially truncate all backward citations of patents before 1976.
-We also show using patent data that substantive differences in the results occur from not considering patent law changes: i.e., the authors neglect backward citations of patents published after 2000 to patent applications.
-Both of these biases have large measurement effects on their proposed CD index and direct implications on the accuracy of their findings and conclusions.
+This paper does not challenge the CD index as a measure of disruptiveness of newly created knowledge.
+The CD index was developed by \cite{funk2017dynamic} and can broadly be understood as a measure of whether a patent (scientific paper) is more \textit{Consolidating} or \textit{Disruptive}, based on the characteristics of its citations.
+A patent (scientific paper) is disruptive if "the subsequent work that cites it is less likely to also cite its predecessors" \cite[][p.
+139]{park2023papers}.
+Our concerns instead arise from how the authors truncate cited references (i.e., "backward citations") to patents and exclude citations to patent applications.
+We thus challenge their methodological approach due to truncation bias and exclusion bias.

-In what follows, we first compare the \cite{park2023papers} methodology with truncation to our own methodology with no truncation.
-We explain why truncation bias can have such a significant impact, and then assess the effects of truncation bias using patent data.
-We then update the patent data over 2011-2016 and take into account a change in patent law that allows for citations to patent applications as well as to patent grants.
-We show that the number of highly disruptive patents has increased since 2005.
-We conclude with a discussion of our main findings and the dangers of measurement bias in influencing public policy, industry organization, and firm organization decisions and interventions.
+Restricting our analysis to the same patent data, we find that the worrisome result suggested by \cite{park2023papers} is mainly a consequence of the omission of citations to older innovations: the authors truncate all backward patent citations before 1976.
+We also show that substantive differences in the results occur from not considering patent law changes: the authors exclude all patent application citations published after 2000.
+Both of these biases have large measurement effects on the CD index and direct implications on the authors' findings and conclusions.